-Ruleset owners can rearrange rules in a specific order to improve readability on the Rulesets details page.
+Ruleset owners have the ability to rearrange rules in a specific order to improve readability on the Rulesets details page.
 Different rule types can be reordered independently.

 After reordering the rules, you must provision the changes for them to take effect.
 Rearranging rules does not affect the order in which they are enforced in the policy.